mehrab-abrar/Raspberry-Pi-Voice-Assistant/README.md

 API is a way for two or more computer programs or components to communicate with each other...

 ## Hardware
-1. Raspberry Pi 3/4B
+1. Raspberry Pi 5
-2. Monitor
-3. Keyboard
-4. Mouse
-6. Micro SD card
-7. USB microphone
+2. Power adapter for Raspberry Pi (27 Watt recommended)
+3. HDMI cable and Monitor
+4. USB Keyboard and mouse
+5. MicroSD card (16GB or larger recommended)
-8. Speaker
+8. Relay Module
-**
-Add on: Relay modules
+9. LED
-Add on: Lamp
+10. Lamp (Optional)

 ## Software:
-1. Raspbian Operating System: Legacy bullseye 64-bit with desktop environment
+1. The Latest Raspbian Operating System: Debian Bookwarm 64-bit with desktop environment
 2. Openai platform to generate API keys

 ## Steps

 ### Step 1: Setting up Raspberry Pi

+* Download the Raspberry Pi Imager from the [official Raspberry Pi website](https://www.raspberrypi.com/software/)
+* Insert the MicroSD card into your computer.
+* Open Raspberry Pi Imager and choose your Raspberry Pi hardware device.
+Select the latest Raspbian OS from the list of available operating systems.
+We choose the Debian Bookwarm 64-bit with desktop environment.
+Select your MicroSD card as the storage location.
+* Edit the OS customization settings and add your user name and password of choice
+* Click "Write" and wait for the process to complete.
-•	Insert the SD card with Raspbian OS into your Raspberry Pi.
+* Once done, eject the MicroSD card safely and insert it into your Raspberry Pi.
-•	Connect the monitor, keyboard, and mouse to your Raspberry Pi.
+* Connect the monitor, keyboard, and mouse to your Raspberry Pi.
-•	Power on the Raspberry Pi and follow the on-screen prompts to complete the setup process.
+* Plug in the adapter and power on the Raspberry Pi.

 ### Step 2: Installing Dependencies

-•	Connect your Raspberry Pi to the internet.
+* Connect your Raspberry Pi to the internet.
-•	Open the terminal on your Raspberry Pi.
+* Open the terminal on your Raspberry Pi.

 Lets check for updates and upgrades first.
 ```bash